cryoskills/sensor-kit-receiver-gui/README.md

-# CryoSkills Datalogger - Receiver
+# CryoSkills Datalogger - Receiver (Software)
-Software to run on a PC to receiver and log CryoSkills Sensor Kit LoRa packets
+Graphical user interface for the CryoSkills datalogger receiver to log and display CryoSkills Sensor Kit LoRa packets in real-time.

 The code has been tested with Python 3.12.0.